agravier/agravier.github.io/etc/notes/cn-coursera/notes02.md

 In a single cell:

 - response = spike
-- stimulus = unknown, so we need to determine to what feature of a stimulus a neuron responds -> dimensionality reduction techniques
+- stimulus = unknown, so we need to determine to what feature of a stimulus a neuron responds \\(\rightarrow\\) dimensionality reduction techniques
 - what is the relationship between spike and stimulus, simply modeled as P(spike | stimulus feature) and P(stimulus feature | spike).
 The probabilistic model is justified by the non-determinism observed in the raster plot.
-Also, the input features that we model are not complete, and neglected features and sensitivities are modeled as noise -> stochastic model
+Also, the input features that we model are not complete, and neglected features and sensitivities are modeled as noise \\(\rightarrow\\) stochastic model

 ### Neural tuning curves